Discovery Playground in Mirabeau Point Park

 Steelhead Trout River Bed "Splash Pad"

-• Bear den, mammoth and fossils, water spigot and raised sand table
+Bear den, sand pit, water spigot, and raised sand table

 Big Horn Sheep Challenge Steps, Double Slide and Sensory Garden